oobecomau/desktop.gov.au/docs/security/standard-operating-procedures.md

 - The appropriate permissions within Microsoft Endpoint Manager.
 - The ID/asset number of the device in question.
 - Physical or phone contact with the owner of the endpoint device that requires the recovery key.
-- Positive confirmation that the owner of the device using agency processes for identity verification.
+- Positive confirmation that the owner of the device using organisation processes for identity verification.

 ### Locate BitLocker recovery key